Deepakpariharr/Weather-Data-Forecasting/README.md

 # Weather-App
-Weather finding site using HTML,CSS,JavaScript
+Weather finding site using HTML, CSS, JavaScript

 This is a simple weather app that shows the current temperature, humidity, and wind speed in kilometers per hour.
-It is written in HTML, CSS, and JavaScript.
+It is written in HTML, CSS, and JavaScript, Bootstrap.

 #Requirements
 A web browser